jradcliffe5/EVNPC_chair/README.md

 ## Additional Notes
 - `template.py` contains the low-level renderer used by `proposal_to_review_template.py`; it can also be used directly by piping ampersand-delimited records from legacy sources.
-- Sample member data is provided in `EVN_pc_members.txt`.
+- Sample member data is provided in `EVN_pc_members.txt`, including example email addresses.
 Update it each cycle so the automatic assignment logic remains accurate.
 - Run any script with `-h`/`--help` to view the full set of options and usage examples.